 Figure~\ref{fig:pretrain_downstream_line} presents downstream results on \humansense{}.
 For classification tasks, average performance saturates around 30\% of the pre-training data, suggesting diminishing returns beyond this point.
 In contrast, gaze regression continues to improve up to 50\%, highlighting task-dependent benefits of larger pre-training scales.
 Overall, these findings suggest that while some tasks quickly reach saturation, others continue to benefit from larger-scale pre-training.
 Importantly, the consistent loss reductions in Figure~\ref{fig:pretrain_loss} confirm that \modelname{} can effectively exploit additional data, underscoring its promise as a general-purpose ExG representation model.

-\subsection{Further Analysis and Ablation study}
+\subsection{Further Analysis and Ablation Study}

-\textbf{On-device Deployment and Real-time Analysis (Appendix~\ref{app:realtime_overhead})}.
-We evaluated the runtime overhead of \modelname{} (with transformer as a backbone) on a commercial smartphone (Samsung Galaxy S24), which serves as a representative companion device for earphones.
-The model achieved efficient runtime performance with an average inference latency of 25 ms, memory usage of 266 MB (3.1\%), and CPU utilization of 20.3\%.
+\textbf{On-Device Deployment and Real-Time Analysis (Appendix~\ref{app:realtime_overhead})}.
+We evaluated the runtime overhead of \modelname{} (with Transformer as a backbone) on a commercial smartphone (Samsung Galaxy S24), which serves as a representative companion device for earphones.
+The model achieved efficient runtime performance with an average inference latency of 25\,ms, memory usage of 266\,MB (3.6\%), and CPU utilization of 20.3\%.

-\textbf{Leave-One-Subject-Out evaluation}.
+\textbf{Leave-One-Subject-Out Evaluation}.
 To further assess cross-participant generalization, we conducted leave-one-subject-out~(LOSO) experiments on \humansense{}.
-In \humansense{}, some participants contributed to both free-living pretraining data and task-specific data.
-Therefore, in LOSO, for each target user, their data was excluded from pretraining and used only for testing.
+In \humansense{}, some participants contributed to both free-living pre-training data and task-specific data.
+Therefore, in LOSO, for each target user, their data was excluded from pre-training and used only for testing.
 Despite this constraint, \modelname{} achieved performance comparable to full pre-training (Figure~\ref{fig:generalization}), confirming its ability to generalize effectively to unseen users.

 \textbf{Ablation Study (Appendix~\ref{app:effect_of_pretrain_comp}, \ref{app:ablation_patchsize})}.
 We performed an ablation study to investigate the contribution of each pre-training component to representation learning.
 As shown in Table~\ref{tab:pre_training_ablation}, the complete model achieved the highest overall performance.
 We observed consistent performance improvements as additional components were incorporated, indicating the complementary benefits of each module.
 Furthermore, Table~\ref{tab:patch_ablation} shows that a patch size of 0.5 seconds yielded the best downstream performance compared to alternative configurations.